marmelab/ng-admin/doc/Configuration-reference.md

             });

 * `template(String|Function)`
-All field types support the `template()` method, which makes it easy to customize the look and feel of a particular field, withut sacrificing the native features.
+All field types support the `template()` method, which makes it easy to customize the look and feel of a particular field, without sacrificing the native features.

     For instance, if you want to customize the appearance of a `NumberField` according to its value: